 An HDF5 application developer who has knowledge of the HDF5 library API.

-The HDF5 library performs file space management activities related to tracking free space and allocating space to store file metadata and data values in HDF5 dataset objects (raw data).
-Every HDF5 file has a file space management strategy associated with it that determines how the HDF5 library carries out these activities for the file.
+The HDF5 library performs file space management activities related to tracking free space and allocating space to store file metadata and raw data, the data values in HDF5 dataset objects.
+Every HDF5 file has an associated file space management strategy that determines how the HDF5 library carries out these activities for the file.

 Space Allocation